pravi-x/shopping-cart/README.md

 ### Components i need

 - App
+- HomePage
+- NavigationBar
+- Product
-- NanigationBar
+- ProductsPage
-- ProductCart
+- ShoopingCart
-- InfoCart
+- Footer

 ### What i need to do